The Lies We Tell Ourselves to Stay (When Self-Deception Is Survival)

 The stories we tell ourselves can only stand for so long.

-Why We Tell These Lies And Why They're So Hard to Stop
+Why These Lies Are So Hard to Stop

 Every lie in this article is a form of protection.
 An attempt to stay connected, stay safe, or maintain a relationship your nervous system is terrified to lose.